 Vegan Guide to Battambang

 Here is our Vegan guide to Battambang, Cambodia’s second largest city (after the capital Phnom Penh).
 Known for being an artistic hub and home to the excellent Phare Ponleu Selpak (a non profit art school) and the famous Bamboo Train, Battambang also has some beautiful countryside to explore and some interesting sights to see.
-Even though COVID-19 has seen a huge drop in tourist numbers and many restaurant closures, there is still some excellent vegan food to be found.
+And trust us when we say there is some excellent vegan food to be found!
 There is a sleepy vibe to the city which seems to have a pretty slow pace of life and plenty of places to drink a coffee and watch the world go by, read on for our updated Vegan Guide to Battambang.

 Jaan Bai